MikeInnes/blog/_drafts/vocab.md

 [plot – sigmoid curve]

-This plot shows what someone’s “vocab curve” might look like – that is, their recognition of each word as we go through the list.
+This plot shows what someone’s “vocab curve” might look like – that is, the proportion of words they recognise in different parts of the list.
 The upside-down-S shape represents someone who knows almost all the common words, some unusual ones, and few arcane ones.
 If we can find your personal S-curve, at least roughly, we know your chance of recognising every word in English.

 Armed with word frequency data from COCA and a bit of mathematical jiggery-pokery, that’s exactly what this test does.
 As we learn which words you understand, we can narrow down what this curve looks like for you, and so estimate your vocabulary size.

-The only question is how to probe your vocab.
+The only question is how to probe your knowledge.
 Some tests simply ask if you recognise a set of words, but this probably leads to overestimates.
 Obscure words can be mistaken for common ones (eg _dissemble_ for _disassemble_, or _lessor_ for _lesser_).
-Multiple choice makes things more objective at the cost of false positives – because if you guess at random, you’ll be right a quarter of the time.
-Fortunately this is easy to adjust for in the statistics.
+Multiple choice is more objective at the cost of introducing false positives – because if you guess at random, you’ll be right a quarter of the time.
+Luckily this is easy to adjust for in the statistics.

+A snag is that some obscure words are guessable.
+You can probably assume that *jurist* has something to do with the law, for example, even if you don't know it means "an expert in law" specifically.
+Unless you are a microbiologist or a doctor you probably don't know many names for bacteria or diseases, but they tend to follow a recognisable template.
+A fair few of these words can simply be removed from the quiz, and the result is reasonable for the level of effort needed to put it together.[^guessable]

+[^guessable]: A better approach would be to have participants choose between a set of plausible-sounding definitions for the given word.
+But for several thousand words this would be labour-intensive to build.
+(Collecting synonyms was already more work than you'd think -- it turns out to be hard to automate.)

 ## On vocab size

+You can't count words without deciding what qualifies as one.
+Datasets like COCA usually make an effort to “stem” words, so that _jumps_, _jumping_, _jumped_ and so on are all treated as variations on the same root, _jump_.
+In this case it's clear that there's really just one verb, alongside generic rules for conjugation which only need to be learned once.
+But in general it's hard to decide whether a word is distinct or a variation, leading to some level of arbitrariness.
+We follow the decisions of Merriam-Webster, including only their dictionary headwords.[^words]

+[^words]: COCA contains some interesting redundant words, like *greediness* (more usually just *greed*), *cohabitate* (*cohabit*) and *complicitous* (*complicit*).
+It includes compounds like *youthful-looking* that are unusual but don't need to be learned separately from their parts, and treats some spelling variants like *bazar* and *bazaar* separately.
+These are removed for the test.

-Possibly the best-known vocabulary test is [testyourvocab.com](http://testyourvocab.com) (TYV), which may give slightly lower scores than this one.
-This is largely down to the underlying data used, which in TYV's case is over a decade old.
+Possibly the best-known existing test is [testyourvocab.com](http://testyourvocab.com) (TYV), which may give slightly lower scores than this one.
+Although there are differences in method, probably far more significant is the underlying data used, which in TYV's case is over a decade old.
 Because we use a larger and more modern lexicon, we can detect more of your hard-earned words.

 Languages change.
 The Oxford English Dictionary added [1400 new entries](https://public.oed.com/updates/) just in the first quarter of 2021.
 A corpus drawn from the internet, rather than stuffy 20<sup>th</sup> century news and literature, has less Queen’s English and more memespeak.
-The [data we use](https://www.wordfrequency.info) includes neologisms (like _blog_), some homonyms (_mean_ as in *convey*, *average* and *unkind*) and hyphenations (like _co-founder_).[^stemming] So TYV’s [hardest words](http://testyourvocab.com/hard) are more obscure than those from the newer list, even though the latter has more entries overall.
+The [data we use](https://www.wordfrequency.info) includes neologisms (like _blog_), some homonyms (_mean_ as in *intend*, *average* and *unkind*)[^homo] and hyphenations (like _co-founder_).
+So TYV’s [hardest words](http://testyourvocab.com/hard) are more obscure than those from the newer list, even though the latter has more entries overall.

-[^stemming]:
-     Both datasets make an effort to “stem” words, so that _jumps_, _jumping_, _jumped_ and so on are all treated as part of the same root word, _jump_.
+[^homo]: A limitation of the COCA dataset is that it only includes homonyms in different parts of speech (verb, noun and adjective in the case of *mean*).
+There is only one *bank* listed, even though riversides and financial institutions get separate entries in the dictionary.
+This will lead to some underestimation in the test.

 [Many words](https://gist.github.com/MikeInnes/4aaae4d2c898c2dadf76dbfde444353d) don't appear in the older corpus even once.
-Future historians will no doubt learn a lot about our changing society from terms like _blog_, _ipad_, _self-driving_, _idiot-proof_ and _co-wife_.
+Future linguists will no doubt learn a lot about our changing society from terms like _blog_, _ipad_, _self-driving_, _idiot-proof_ and _co-wife_.

 ## Maths